quandis/website/README.md

 If there is a third-party component that you propose using that meets these requirements, great.

-If not, Quandis's system include APIs to do much of this, so calling our APIs direct from the WordPress form(s) is an option.
+If not, Quandis's system include APIs to do much of this, so calling our APIs direct from the website form(s) is an option.